x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 - Managing and maintaining Outlook for iOS and Android in your Exchange organization after it has been deployed

-- Common questions from end-users who access information in your Exchange organization with the Outlook for iOS and Android app on their mobile devices
+- Common questions from end users who access information in your Exchange organization with the Outlook for iOS and Android app on their mobile devices

 ## Architecture and security